TrueFiEng/Waffle/docs/source/compilation.rst

 for compiling smart contracts.
 The package provides JavaScript bindings for the Solidity compiler.
 It is slow, but easy to use and install in the JS ecosystem.

-Because we value speed and flexibility we provide some alternatives that you can use with Waffle.
+Because we value speed and flexibility, we provide some alternatives that you can use with Waffle.
 There are two other options:

 1. Installing solc directly on your computer, see :ref:`native-solc`